marcuswestby/Stroke_Report/README.md

 - reads the regression model graph object

 `StrokeReport_Final.Rmd`
--reads the table 1 object
+- reads the table 1 object
--reads the bar graph object
+- reads the bar graph object
--reads the regression model graph object
+- reads the regression model graph object

 # Synchronize Package Library

 - type "make install" in the terminal to synchronize package library

-# Building the Docker Image
+# Building and running the Docker Image

+- navigate to the following link to pull the docker image <https://hub.docker.com/repository/docker/michelastephens/project_image>
-- type "docker build -t project_image bash" in the terminal to build the docker image.
+- type "docker build -t michelastephens/project_image bash" in the terminal to build the docker image.
-- type "docker "
+- type "docker run -it michelastephens/project_image bash"

-# Creating the report with Docker
+# Automated version of the image

+- type "make report/StrokeReport_Final.html" for an automated report build